nre-learning/proposals/antidote-v1.0/MP1-syringe-redesign.md

 We'll also need to create a feedback box that captures the current session ID and sends it to us for follow-up

 Also, Antidote-web should not have any timeouts.
 It should simply report what the API says.
 If Antidote's timeout triggers, it should throw an exception to our error handling solution while also marking the lesson as failed, so the web UI can show that to the user.

+Also changes to the front-end as needed for optional objective checking as detailed above.

 ### MP1.X - Full Docs Update